 The SQL Persistence provides autonomy between endpoints by using separate tables for every endpoint based on the endpoint name.
-However, due to Oracle's 30-character limit on table names and index names, the SQL Persistence must make some compromises.
+However, due to Oracle's 30-character limit on table names and index names in Oracle 12.1 and below, the SQL Persistence must make some compromises.

 For storing subscriptions, timeouts, and outbox data, SQL Persistence will reserve 24 characters for the endpoint name, leaving 3 characters for the persistence type, and additional 3 characters for an index type.
 Names are then constructed as